 BYOD (bring your own device) is no longer a trend: it has become the norm.
 More and more employees are taking their own devices to the office for professional use.
-The question is no longer whether you should use BYOD, but how you should use it.
+If you want to truly enable your workforce to do their best work, the question is no longer whether you should use BYOD, but how.

 Impact on the IT infrastructure